Which is the best steel for kitchen knives?

 Steel performance depends on many factors and many of its properties are inversely proportional to each other.

-With that said, when an element is added to the recipe- because we want a specific property- we inevitably sacrifice another one and therefore its properties.
-Subsequently, we have to trade-off some properties and usually this is hardness/strength with toughness.
-The bet is to find the best recipe for your work, in order to perform specific tasks.
+With that said, when an element is added to the recipe- because we want a specific property – we inevitably sacrifice another one and its properties.
+Subsequently, we have to trade-off some properties and usually this is between hardness/edge retention and toughness.
+The bet in knifemaking is to find the best steel, geometry and heat treatment for your knife, in order to perform optimal in specific tasks.

-There are some very important elements of the knife making industry that give steel specific properties.
+There are some very important elements in knife making that give steel specific properties.
 Below you will find some of the most important.

 Carbon: Increases hardness and strength.
 Over 0.5% carbon in an alloy is considered “high-carbon”.